Why is Retail Moving from Predictive to Prescriptive Analytics?

 But now it’s time to deploy prescriptive analytics as the competition gets hot.
-Prescriptive analytics and retail have a new relation.
+Prescriptive analytics and retail have a new relationship.
 In short, this form of analytics is suggesting intelligent recommendations to shoppers.
 Eg: A customer known for her penchant for buying black tees with types of denim is now shown matching shoes, based on her past shopping patterns.

 Online shopping these days is all about personalizing the customer experience.
 It’s no longer about pandering to the needs of a cluster of like-minded customers but taking personalization to the individual customer level.

 As we all know, predictive analytics helps brands forecast the likely outcomes from a set of past customer actions.
 Compared to prescriptive, it’s slightly in the realm of conjecture, though based on statistical techniques and data mining.
 Compared to it, prescriptive is a more solid form of analytics; it helps companies draw up specific recommendations based on history, and has started to play an extremely crucial role in retaining customers.
-After all, remedial action (prescriptive), is a far scientific and better way of helping your customers by throwing up concrete proposals than forecasting (predictive), what they (retailers) might want while shopping.
+After all, remedial action (prescriptive), is a far more scientific and better way of helping your customers by throwing up concrete proposals than forecasting (predictive), what they (retailers) might want while shopping.

 The Express Analytics CDP Oyster helps companies integrate data and get deeper insights with its mature ID resolution capability.